Reading a smart meter: How to take a smart meter reading

 These shapes become letters or numbers on active meters.
 They either show messages or amounts, such as how much energy you’ve used, or how much credit you’ve got.

-How to take a smart meter reading
+How can I submit a meter reading myself?

 To take a reading, press ‘9’ on your smart meter keypad.
 This will show the meter reading in kilowatt hours (kWh) for electricity, and cubic meters for gas.